Last verified · v1.0

 What Is the GDP Deflator?

-The GDP deflator is a broad price index that measures the change in prices for all goods and services produced domestically within an economy during a given period.
-Unlike the Consumer Price Index (CPI), which monitors a fixed basket of consumer goods, the GDP deflator automatically adjusts its composition each period to reflect what is actually produced — capturing economy-wide price movements without substitution bias.
-Central banks, treasury departments, and academic economists rely on this metric to separate genuine output growth from growth inflated purely by rising prices.
+The GDP deflator is a comprehensive price index that measures the change in prices for all goods and services produced within an economy over time.
+Unlike the Consumer Price Index (CPI), which tracks a fixed basket of consumer goods, the GDP deflator encompasses total domestic economic output — making it one of the broadest and most authoritative inflation measures in macroeconomics.
+Central banks, government agencies, and financial analysts rely on the GDP deflator to separate genuine economic growth from mere price-level increases.

 The GDP Deflator Formula

-The standard formula recognized by national statistical agencies worldwide is:
+The standard formula used by national statistical agencies worldwide is:

 GDP Deflator = (Nominal GDP ÷ Real GDP) × 100

-- Nominal GDP — The total market value of all final goods and services produced in a country during a given period, measured at current market prices.
-It reflects actual dollar (or local currency) amounts without any inflation adjustment.
+- Nominal GDP — the total market value of all goods and services produced in a country during a given period, measured at current market prices.
+It rises whenever output increases or when prices rise, without distinguishing between the two effects.

 Step-by-Step Calculation Example

-- Monetary policy: Central banks use the GDP deflator alongside the CPI to gauge economy-wide inflation when calibrating benchmark interest rates.
+- Monetary policy: Central banks monitor the GDP deflator alongside the CPI to detect broad inflationary pressure before adjusting benchmark interest rates.

-- International comparisons: The IMF and World Bank apply GDP deflators to convert nominal output figures into comparable real terms across countries with different base years.
+- International comparisons: The IMF and World Bank apply GDP deflators to compare economies across time and across countries on a consistent real-terms basis.

 Methodology and Sources